ruby-rice/rice/doc/tutorial.rst

   MyStruct.read_write = 10
   b = MyStruct.read_write

+For more information refer to the :ref:`Attributes` section.

 Type conversions
 ----------------
 Rice is smart enough to convert between most Ruby and C++ objects.
 Let's look again at our example class:

 .. code-block:: cpp